EnterpriseDB/docs/install_template/README.md

 #### `/templates/platformBase/[platform name].njk`

-- These files are largely reposible for setting up the `prerequisites` and `installCommand` blocks
+- These files are largely responsible for setting up the `prerequisites` and `installCommand` blocks
 - Currently, they rely on a `packageName` macro to be set by a child template.
 This macro is being used in the `installCommand` block.
 - You will notice there are no Ubuntu templates in the platformBase folder.
 This is because install instructions were the same as Debian 10, and so only the `debian-10.njk` file was created to reduce duplication.
 If Ubuntu specific instructions are needed, new template files could be created which inherit from `debian-10.njk`.
 - The `centos-7.njk` template contains a conditional to include ppc64le specific instructions.
 To display these instructions, add `{% set includePPC = true %}` to a child template